 When I compute my analyses unweighted I get just under over 2000 valid respondents (2026), who are unemployed in wave 3 and for whom I have the data on economic activity from wave 2.
 When taking into account my key variables (b_sclfsato from wave 2 and c_sclfsato from wave 3) I still retain 1669 respondents for whom data is available at both instances.

 However, when I now apply weights the number of respondents drops substantially.
 As I am dealing with the data from both waves I assume I need to use longitudinal data.
 As the life-satisfaction questions stem from the self-completion section I assume I should use the respective weights - i.e. c_indscus_lw.
 When I do this however, the estimated number of cases stands at 1237.
 I wanted to check whether this is actually accurate (i.e. a reflection that those unemployed are oversampled in the dataset) or whether there might be some mistake in my thinking here.
 If it is the former - could you advise me of an appropriate way forward?
 An over-representation of those unemployed would not be a problem for my analysis - as I am only focussing on them, so would there be a possibility to adjust the weights for other factors but not have the figures changed so substantially (which has a massive impact on the results - in terms of direction of means comparisons).

 Thank you for your advice.

-#3 Updated by Olena Kaminska almost 6 years ago
+#3 Updated by Olena Kaminska about 6 years ago

 Thank you for your question.
 The drop of cases you observe is because with the c_indscus_lw you lose cases from BHPS part of the sample.
 If your analysis includes only wave 2 and wave 3 then we recommend you use the weight for BHPS+UKHLS combined samples (c_indscUB_lw).
 If you use waves 1 to 3 then you will have to use c_indscUS_lw weight though.